 Although we cannot resolve the individual complaints reported to us, they are vital in helping us find wider problems so we can help protect others from experiencing the same issues.

-We have 2 main duties:
+We have two main duties:

 This means that we actively seek information that will help us to identify where things are going well and where things are not.